 Region Anchors allow you to group relevant Comment Anchors together in regions, which can be

-folded in both the sidebar and the editor.
+folded within the anchor sidebar.
 These anchors act nearly identical to regular anchors,

-however they require an "end tag" to be specified, which is simply a tag of the same type, prefixed with an exclamation symbol.
+however they require an end tag to be specified, which is simply a tag of the same type, prefixed with an exclamation mark.

 In order to mark a tag as Region Tag, set the

 true in the tags configuration (See configuration section).